oelsmann/discotimes/discotimes_tutorial.md

 ```

 #### Run settings
-Control the number of cores ('cores') used or the number of sampling iterations ('n_samples').
+Control the number of cores ('cores')<code></code> used or the number of sampling iterations ('n_samples')<code></code>.
 You can also control settings of the NUTS sampler (https://docs.pymc.io/api/inference.html)

 #### Data input
 Now load some data.
 We use a GNSS height time series, which is can be downloaded from the repository in discotimes/examples/G103.txt.
 Note that we use file_reader, which can handle different types of input data like .tenv3, .txyz2, .txt, .csv and netcdf.
-Data in .txt or .csv files should have a variable column named 'Height' (default, otherwise define variable), and a date column ('Year'), specifying the date like 2000.2342.
+Data in .txt or .csv files should have a variable column named <code>'Height'</code> (default, otherwise define variable), and a date column <code>('Year')</code>, specifying the date like 2000.2342.
 The output is a pd.Series object.

-You can also input the variable names as column indices (e.g., variable = 2).
+You can also input the variable names as column indices (e.g., <code>variable = 2</code>).
 Please refer to, e.g., http://geodesy.unr.edu/gps_timeseries/README_txyz2.txt, http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/0ARK.tenv3, for more information on .tenv3 and .txyz2 files.

 ```python